AudioKit/AudioKit/README.md

 * Adding unit generators: is there an elegant way to generate a%, k%, and i% prefixes for output assignments (and their subsequent re-use in paramteres of other opcodes)?
 Ideally, an objective-csound user would set something like an (BOOL)audioRate flag and everything would be set for them when converting to csd, but this causes a problem when user wants to re-enter the output in the init argument of a newly created opcdode.

+* making a,k,i assignments behind the scenes as part of scripting opcode id's and output generation is essential.
+As I was making unitgen example, my output was a string set to "aSomething" and I was trying to plug the opcode into parameters that only took k.
+The result was silence.
+This should all be under the hood and automated after specifying the rate for an opcdoe and knowing what kind of affordances a parameter has by seeing its fastest subclass of CSDParam on autocomplete.
+This also means that if something can take, a,k, OR i rate and the autocomplete says CSDParamA, then the it may also need to handle a CSDParamK object passed as argument.

+RECENT UPDATE NOTES:
+* if wanting to set CSDParam to pValue corresponding to a note's duration, the pfield will always be 3.
+Should be a final constant variable to hide the p-field number from the objective-c user.
+However, by making a CSDConstant typedef of type PValueReservedTag, we reinforce how users should stylistically create typedefs with this naming convention for their variable p-fields kPValueTagSomething